 The regional center terminations bring along a sense of increased risk for investors because if a regional center is terminated, the associated EB-5 petitions of investors who have yet to receive conditional residence are also generally denied.
 However, that does not mean that the EB-5 dream is impossible.
 If investors do their research and carefully select a reputable regional center with a proven track record, such as those of the EB5 Affiliate Network (EB5AN), their chances of successfully obtaining U.S. residency dramatically increase.

-The EB5AN team owns and operates 15 regional centers across the country, boasting coverage of 27 states plus Washington, D.C.
+The EB5AN team owns and operates 14 regional centers across the country, boasting coverage of more than 20 states plus Washington, D.C.
 Regardless of investors’ preferred investment location, EB5AN ensures reliable regional centers that strictly adhere to USCIS regulations and are in no danger of termination.
 Renting one of EB5 Affiliate Network’s regional centers reduces wait times and offers security over the unpredictable process of investors opening their own regional centers.
 The network can also help investors locate projects in designated TEAs in order to reduce their investment amount.
 The professionalism and experience of the EB5AN team ensure their regional centers stimulate the local economy in meaningful ways and thus avoid termination.

 It is crucial for investors to affiliate with reputable, experienced regional centers in order to protect their investments and ensure their future life in the US.
 With the increased funding requirements and widespread regional center terminations, it is now more important than ever to affiliate with true professionals in the field.